 The story of his return is one of attempting to re-establish himself, to reinhabit the life he once had.
 To some extent Kornitzer achieves this in his career, though in a legal world where judges and lawyers who were members of the Nazi Party still hold office and pursue their careers and he as a Jew remains an outsider.
 More generally as someone who did not endure the privations of war in Germany, the bombing raids, the fear, the shortages of food and fuel he is seen as different from others and held at a distance.
 Kornitzer’s marriage to Claire is rekindled, though I feel that a veil was drawn over some of the emotional complexities of this, particularly given Kornitzer’s relationship with Charidad in Cuba.
 The lapse of time has a more devastating effect on his family life however; after many years with several foster families in England, the children George and Selma feel themselves to be English and the painful attempts by the parents to re-establish contact are for me one of the most heartbreaking aspects of this story.

 This is a long novel and yet episodic, reflecting the fragmentation of Kornitzer’s life as a result of his exile.
 I felt I learned a lot about this historical period, both interesting details such as the work of the Jewish diamond cutters in Havana and about the broader political currents of continuing antisemitism, where Kornitzer’s struggles were told alongside those of other famous members of the Jewish community such as Philip Auerbach and Erich Mendelsohn.
 George Kornitzer, at the end of the novel, feels unable to confirm or add to the facts about his father gathered by the ‘Biographisches Handbuch der deutschsprachigen Emigration nach 1933’ (Biographical Handbook of German speaking Emigration after 1933) and Ursula Krechel’s novel is an attempt to do just that: to function as a kind of Zeitzeuge (contemporary witness) for Richard Kornitzer.
-Hopefully a translation into English of this powerful and important book will appear in English- my sample translation, first published in December 2014 in the online magazine no-man’s-land is here:
+Hopefully a translation into English of this powerful and important book will appear in English- my sample translation is here:

 The children have been found – from ´Landgerichtʼ ( State Justice )